patrickbwarren/qgis3-survex-import/survex_import/README.md

 # Plugin development directory

 This is where all code development should be done.
+Run `pb_tool deploy` to deploy into `..\SurvexImport`.
+The contents of that directory can then be copied to the QGIS3 python plugin directory.

-Run `pb_tool deploy` to move everything to `..\SurvexImport`.
-The contents of this can then be copied to the GIS3 python plugin directory.
+This can either be done by hand or by running `make install` in the top level directory.

 ### Extra python scripts